cushmanschool/family-tree-willieavendano/README.md

 ## Submission Guidelines
 - Include all Java source files in your submission.
 - Your code should be well-commented, explaining the implementation and logic, especially for recursive parts.
-- Submit a short report detailing your design decisions, how you implemented recursion and inheritance, and any challenges you encountered.

 ## Additional Notes
 - Consider edge cases in your tree structure, such as handling members with no known parents.